Grants & Awards

 For more information about The Bethlehem Garden Club grant opportunities, please read on.
 The Bethlehem Garden Club is proud to promote science education in the Town of Bethlehem.

-The Bethlehem Garden Club has an exciting opportunity for educators, troop leaders, community members and students of grades K-12 in the Town of Bethlehem to apply for a grant of $1,000.
+The Bethlehem Garden Club has an exciting opportunity for educators, troop leaders, community members and students of grades K-12 in the Town of Bethlehem to apply for a grant.
 The grant is to be utilized to enhance the environmental science curriculum of the recipient(s).

 It’s not just about gardens!
 Proposals may include hiring speakers, buying science supplies, improving nature trails or other activities that promote environmental stewardship.
 More than one educator/troop leader/student/community member per location may apply.
 Partial grants may be offered based on fund availability.